rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 config config status.showUntrackedFiles not # Do not display untracked files in the status output.
 ```

-The creation of the alias `config` avoids interference when we use the `git` command in other repositories.
+>The creation of the alias `config` avoids interference when we use the `git` command in other repositories.
+{: .prompt-info}

 ### Usage